 HubSpot is a famous name in the online marketing industry, providing many free and paid marketing tools.
 Amongst the many free tools offered by HubSpot, its live chat platform might pique your interest.
 The live chat is part of the Hubspot CRM (Customer Relationship Management), so it fits perfectly if you are a Hubspot user.
 Still, you can implement it separately on your site.

-Hubspot chat window is highly customizable, so it won’t be a problem to make it match your website design.
+Hubspot chat window is highly customisable, so it won’t be a problem to make it match your website design.
 A massive advantage of using the entire Hubspot free environment is that chats with the customers are automatically logged to their profiles.
 This feature streamlines the work of the chat agents because they have a complete report of the past issues for each customer.

 The chatbot builder is intuitive, and adding a chatbot to your site resumes at pasting a code.
 Thankfully, you don’t need coding skills to make the bot communicate effectively with the customers.
 Another excellent feature of the Hubspot live chat system is the collaborative inbox – a place to store all the conversations of the bots and agents accessible to every member of the marketing and sales teams.